SteveZych/Final-Project/README.md

   - Can we predict the _percentage_ of employees that will leave a job? or stay?

 2. Our technologies include:
-  - Python Flask-powered API
+  - Flask-powered API
-  - HTML/CSS
-  - JavaScript
   - SQLite
   - Pandas
   - Jupyter Notebook
   - Scikit-Learn
+  - Kaggle
+  - Tensorflow

 <!-- BUILT WITH -->
 ## Built With

-* Jupyter Notebook
-* Flask
-* Kaggle
-* SQLite
-* Pandas
 * Python
 * HTML
 * CSS
 * JavaScript
+* SQL

 <!-- ROADMAP -->